bootstraptheme-for-typo3/fluidbootstraptheme/README.md

 ## What is it

-A collection of Twitter Bootstrap oriented Fluid Content Elements and Page Templates written for `EXT:fluidcontent` and `EXT:fluidpages` using ViewHelpers from `EXT:vhs`.
+A collection of Twitter Bootstrap oriented Fluid Content Elements and Page Templates written and `EXT:fluidpages` using ViewHelpers from `EXT:vhs`.
 It uses `EXT:flux`

 ===